-Unlike cotton or synthetics, wool socks can be worn a few times and still remain fresh and fragrant.
-To keep your socks looking their best turn them inside out before washing and pop them on a 30 degree wool cycle or wash by hand.
+Unlike cotton or synthetics, wool socks can be worn a few times and remain fresh and fragrant.
+To keep your socks looking their best turn them inside out before washing and pop them on a 30-degree wool cycle or wash by hand.

-Always use a gentle wool wash and fabric conditioner in the final rinse for extra softness, your socks can be given a good spin and are best left to dry flat.
-To get your socks good as new, gently press with a steam iron (do not hot, dry iron any woollens as this could possibly singe and discolour them)
+Always use a gentle wool wash and fabric conditioner in the final rinse for extra softness, your socks can be given a proper spin and are best left to dry flat.
+To get your socks good as new, gently press with a steam iron (do not hot, dry iron any woollens as this could singe and discolour them).

-If you accidentally wash them at a higher temperature or tumble dry them from very wet this will mat together the woollen fibres causing the socks to shrink.
-If you do put them on a hot wash...all is not lost, when they are semi-dry give them a good press with an iron and you can stretch them out.
+If you accidentally wash them at a higher temperature or tumble dry them from very wet, this will mat together the woollen fibres causing the socks to shrink.
+If you do put them on a hot wash all is not lost, when they are semi-dry give them a good steam with an iron, and you can stretch them out.